Catalyst-J/flask-login-oauth-demo/README.md

-A simple demonstration of the Flask-login library.
+A simple demonstration of using OAuth 2.0 in Flask.